Download Policies and Procedures 2019 PDF

 - The proposal shall be presented at the next regular business meeting and it shall require a simple majority vote of the members present.

-ASI will only host charitable events or benefits that fall within the guidelines of Article II Purpose contained in the bylaws.
+ABATE will only host charitable events or benefits that fall within the guidelines of Article II Purpose contained in the bylaws.
 However, members are welcome to attend and donate to any charitable event they deem worthy.